Welcome to the third instalment of Monday #MusicMatters as part of the JAMS Canada PRO Series – “Here’s What I Know”.

-1) Biggest time waster for musicians?
+What is the biggest time waster for musicians?

 I would say it is either procrastination or music!
 Those may seem like flippant or silly answers, but let’s think about it.
 Many of us have a natural inclination to put things off.
 This can result in a lot of wasted time, particularly when we are putting off the things that we don’t necessarily want to do or enjoy doing.
 That is only made worse if there is no deadline attached to those activities.

 It can be too easy to spend time on the things that we enjoy doing at the expense of the things that we should be doing, and too often the thing that we want to do is music – hence my second answer!
 These tendencies can become amplified, given that most musicians are self-employed and tend to work in an unstructured environment (both in the physical sense, and in terms of time management).

 The good news is that there are lots of resources available (online, books, seminars) to help overcome our time wasting habits.

 Another possible answer is to recognize when we are heading down the wrong path.
 Again, this is not unique to musicians.
 Many businesses large and small waste valuable time and resources on projects that will ultimately fail.
 For a musician this could be chasing the gig that is never going to happen, or continuing to pursue a creative idea that is not working out.
 We need to recognize as early as possible when these things are happening and move onto something more productive.